munificent/craftinginterpreters/book/jumping-back-and-forth.md

 An `if` statement without support for `else` clauses is like Morticia Addams without Gomez.
 So, after we compile the then branch, we look for an `else` keyword.
-If we find one, we compile the else branch:
+If we find one, we compile the else branch.

 ^code compile-else (1 before, 1 after)